Alley Sign Project

 The Dzunuk`wa is the wild woman of the woods, similar to the Sasquatch.
 Big and black in color, with bushy, unkempt hair, poor eyesight and a pursed mouth through which she utters the cry Hu!
 Hu!
 She is a terrifying and threatening creature.
 Children fear the cry of the Dzunuk`wa.
 She carries a huge basket on her back in which she put disobedient children she stole, taking them to her home in the mountains to eat them.
 Because she is clumsy and somewhat dim-witted, children have been known to escape from her.
 Despite her character, she is also bringer of wealth.

-Leung alley is located north of Dunmsuir Avenue betwen Third and Second Streets, behind the Leung family store.
+Leung Alley is located north of Dunmsuir Avenue betwen Third and Second Streets, behind the Leung family store.

-Gang Yick Yee Leung immigrated to Canada in 1914.
 Leung Gang worked in the mines but after an injury changed to produce farming.
 In 1929, he and his wife Annie Lin Oi founded Leung Gang Co., later known as Leung’s Grocery.
 Annie worked in the store and Gang farmed and sold vegetables.
 In 1950 the business expanded with the building of the Leung Block in Courtenay and the opening of a second store.

-Of their seven surviving children, John managed the Cumberland store, his brother Norman the Courtenay store.
+Of their seven surviving children, John managed the Cumberland store, while his brother Norman managed the Courtenay store.
 John was one of the principals to start the Cumberland Museum and Archives which opened in 1981, and remained a volunteer and board member for many years.
 In 1992 he was Cumberland Citizen of the Year and in 2012 received the Queens Diamond Jubilee medal for outstanding volunteer community service.
 John was volunteer caretaker of Cumberland’s Chinese cemetery for many years.